-What Can I Do If My Spouse Is Disobeying Court Orders?
+What Can I Do If My Spouse Is Disobeying Court Orders for Our Divorce?

-Guess what?
-Usually it takes two or three hours.
-Now isn’t that a coincidence.
+In our experience, non-compliant spouses usually take two or three hours to come up with the required money.
 But if you don’t hold them accountable, and you don’t let your spouse know that you will take them back, they are going to walk all over you.
 You’ve got to do what it takes.
 And if you’re going to go through the energy of getting a court order, why wouldn’t you want to have it enforced?